Pumpkin Cream Cheese Muffins

 • In a medium bowl, beat cream cheese until smooth.
 Add in sugar, egg yolk and vanilla extract and beat until well combined.

 • Top each muffin with about 1 tablespoon of cream cheese mixture and use a toothpick to swirl it into the batter.
 This will not look smooth, but it will bake up much prettier.
-(You can see exactly how I did this in the video below.)
+You can see exactly how I did this in the video below.
+You can also just drop it by rounded spoonfuls to the centers of the muffin batter, swirling is optional!

-• Bake muffins for 18 to 20 minutes, or until a toothpick inserted in the center comes out clean.
+• Bake muffins for 18 to 20 minutes, or until a toothpick inserted in the pumpkin part comes out clean with just a few moist crumbs stuck to it.
 Let cool for 10 minutes, then serve warm or let cool completely to store.

 Notes